 The beneficial properties of iron for babies are many.
 From promoting adequate growth and development to keeping anaemia at bay, iron is an essential nutrient that ensures proper health and well-being.
-Most babies do not need any kind of iron supplements till they are at least four months of age.
+Most babies do not need any kind of iron supplements until they are at least four months of age.
 This is because all babies get plenty of iron from their mothers during the final trimester of pregnancy.
 If your baby is born prematurely, then there is a possibility that he may suffer from an iron deficiency.
 This can also happen if you were diabetic or had poor nutrition during pregnancy.

 Importance of Iron for the Body

 Iron is an essential nutrient needed for proper growth and development.
 It aids proper functioning of the body by helping the blood transport oxygen from the lungs to the rest of the body and the muscles to store and use oxygen.
 Essentially, iron is the main component of healthy blood, and a deficiency in iron can cause anaemia, which affects core functions in the child’s body.

 You may notice the following symptoms if your child has an iron deficiency.

 - Pale skin

 - Frequent illnesses

 Iron-Rich Foods You Can Include in Your Baby and Toddler’s Diet